 \subsubsection{Issues of AV w/o eHMI on pedestrians' subjective feelings}

-The participants who encounter \textit{AV w/o eHMI} after encountering \textit{MV}, yield worsened subjective evaluations from Q1-Q6 as shown in Fig.~\ref{fig:result_01}.
-Specifically, the results for Q1 showed that driving intention was significantly harder to understand when encountering \textit{AV w/o eHMI} as opposed to encountering \textit{MV} (Q1, WSR: $p<.001$).
-Similarly, Q2 results demonstrate that the driving behaviors of \textit{AV w/o eHMI} became significantly more difficult to predict than the driving behavior of \textit{MV} (Q2, WSR: $p<.001$).
+The participants who encountered \textit{AV w/o eHMI} after encountering \textit{MV}, yielded worsened subjective evaluations from Q1-Q6 as shown in Fig.~\ref{fig:result_01} and Table~\ref{tab:QA_Posthoc}.
+Specifically, the results for Q1 showed that it was significantly harder to understand the driving intention when encountering \textit{AV w/o eHMI} as opposed to encountering \textit{MV}.
+Similarly, Q2 results demonstrate that the driving behaviors of \textit{AV w/o eHMI} became significantly more difficult to predict than the driving behavior of \textit{MV}.
 The following reasons could be considered: (1) In the case of the MV, the dummy driver used the gesture to convey explicit information about driving intentions to the participants after the car stopped.
 (2) In the case of \textit{AV w/o eHMI}, understanding the driving intention of \textit{AV w/o eHMI} and predicting the driving behaviors became more difficult for the participants because they could not obtain explicit information from the AV.
-In addition, Q3-Q6 results showed that the sense of danger (Q3, WSR: $p<.01$), trust in the car (Q4, WSR: $p<.001$), sense of relief (Q5, WSR: $p<.001$), and hesitation in decision making (Q6, WSR: $p<.001$) for \textit{AV w/o eHMI} were significantly worse than those of MV.
-The above results could be interpreted using the cognition-decision-behavior model (see Fig.~\ref{fig:model}) proposed in~\citet{liu2020when}.
-Participants were more cautious when driving behaviors of \textit{AV w/o eHMI} were difficult to predict, subsequently increasing their subjective risks such as danger.
-Consequently, the participants might have demonstrated less trust in AV which could ensure their safety.
-In addition, the participants seemingly found it difficult to cross with a high sense of relief while the sense of danger increased and the trust in \textit{AV w/o eHMI} decreased.
-Finally, the deterioration of situational awareness and subjective feelings might have reduced the participants’ ability to make a decision quickly and thus became more hesitant when crossing in front of \textit{AV w/o eHMI}.
-These findings suggest that thought-provoking issues could occur when AV without eHMI is popularized in society.